Frequently Asked Questions

 It is the policy of University Housing to honor mutual roommate requests based upon space availability; however, we cannot guarantee that all such requests will be honored.

 Students who are admitted to a Residential Learning Community (RLC) will be assigned with another student who has been admitted to the same RLC.
 Therefore, it is recommended that students who wish to be roommates apply for the same RLCs.

 Increased demand for on-campus housing sometimes requires that students be assigned to a temporary space in the residence halls.
 Students who are assigned to a temporary housing space will be relocated once additional space in the residence halls has opened up.
 Additional information regarding temporary housing assignments will be sent to any student who may be affected by this.

 Before requesting a room change, we encourage you to speak with your roommate or your Resident Assistant (RA) for assistance in resolving any issues that may have arisen.
-To request a room change, log into the Housing Management System and submit a room change request.
+To request a room change, log into the University Housing Portal and submit a room change request.
 University Housing staff will communicate with you regarding your request.
 Once approved for a room change you will have 48 hours to complete your move.

 Please note that room changes are not permitted during the first two weeks of each semester.
 University Housing uses this time to identify open spaces and stabilize occupancy records.

 Students completing unauthorized room changes will be required to return to their originally assigned space, may be denied the opportunity to participate in further room changes for the academic year, and will be assessed a $50 administrative charge.